 - Strained Manager-Employee Relationships: It can be challenging for managers to maintain a good relationship with a difficult employee, impacting overall team dynamics.

-Reasons Behind Difficult Behaviors
+Reasons Behind Difficult Behavior of Coworkers

 - Mismatch of Job Role: An employee might be in a role that doesn’t match their skills or interests.
-This can lead to frustration and lack of motivation.
+This can lead to frustration and a lack of motivation.

 - Need for Training: Sometimes, an employee may not have received adequate training, causing them to struggle with their tasks.